jozu-ai/kitops/docs/src/docs/quick-start.md

 kit unpack ghcr.io/jozu-ai/modelkit-examples/finetuning_slm:latest
 ```

-You'll see a set of messages as Kit unpacked the configuration, code, datasets, and serialized model.
+You'll see a set of messages as KitOps unpacked the configuration, code, datasets, and serialized model.
 Now list the directory contents:

 ```sh
 ls